Assurena Insurance Agency is an independent insurance brokerage agency that carries some of the best coverage options in the entire New USA.

 If you still have practical questions about visas, documents, timelines or daily life in Spain, our Spain Expat FAQ answers the most common doubts expats face before and after relocating.

-Quick Overview: Moving to Spain Checklist
+Moving to Spain Checklist: Step-by-Step Overview

 If you’re planning to relocate to Spain, the process usually follows this order: